Yashu-Simform/Python/README.md

 ### Ordered Dictonary from collections
 -   It has all properties of dictonary in addition to one quality of preserving the insertion order of elements.
+-   If you change the value of any key, there will be no change in its position.

 ```
     from collections import OrderedDict